SecIndOpT/case_study_pl_snack_pack/README.md

 ### Removal of Certificate

-A dedicated function to remove cryptographic artifacts from to be decomissioned device is of course necessary.
+A dedicated function to remove cryptographic artifacts from to be decommissioned device is of course necessary.
 However, in academia and in IT-domain based protocols, nearly no word is lost about it.
 In contrast to this, all industrial standards provide mechanisms to remove certificates, keys and trust anchors.

 ### Revocation of Certificates